 For instance, advertising costs $20 (CPM campaign), and the total value for pay per click campaign is $20 (for, let's say, 50 clicks on the advertisement).
 As soon as you get 50 clicks, the CPC campaign is finished.
 While it's hard to predict how many ad clicks the CMP campaign will generate, theoretically, you can get up to 1000 clicks on the ad for the same money.

 Choosing advertising technology for a campaign

-For programmatic advertising platforms like demand-side platform, it is easy to deliver the right marketing messages to the right users at the right site or app.
+For programmatic advertising platforms like demand-side platforms, delivering the right marketing messages to the right users at the right site or app is easy.

 There are numerous reasons to run CPM campaigns on DSPs:

 - It's easy to track ad performance — you can choose a period and see how many digital views you obtained during that time, how many clicks those generated, win rates, etc.;

 - There are plenty of formats available for the cost per thousand (CPM) impression segment: banners, display ads, in-app and mobile ads, CTV, etc.;